minghuilab/StaMutAble/README.md

 (1) You can run the program by editing the run_prediction.sh script .

-You only need to fill in the first line, job_name, with the name of the directory you have defined.
+You only need to fill in the first line, **job_name**, with the name of the directory you have defined.

 Example file names and formats can be found in **/stamutable/example_5B83_1mut/** and **/stamutable/example_1L8W_1mut/**.